 Panorama photography is one of the fastest growing segments in the field.
-With the aid of widely available stitching software it is easy to capture simple 2 to 3+ shot landscape panoramas effectively turning a 8MB camera single image to an equivalent 16MB to 24MB+ file.
-This allows for much higher resolution prints without sacrificing the details.
-The more proficient may venture out and do “Mosaic’s”.
+Your phone's pano feature is the quick and easy way to get stunning quality image files that can be printed big.
+With the aid of widely available stitching software, it is easy to take multiple images from your DSLR and create truly wide landscapes or cityscales.
+The more proficient may venture out and do “mosaics”.
 Mosaics consist of multiple rows of images using a longer focal length then stitching them all together to form one incredibly large and detailed print.

 Click to shop for Pano Papers